 Implementation roadmap

-Introduction - Daniele
+Introduction

 [shortly introduce the EPOS implementation roadmap and explain the impact of the EGI-ENGAGE developments]

 The whole EPOS roadmap is quite complex and includes a number of interaction with different stakeholders.
-In such wider framework, the work carried on in the EGI-EGNAGE context supports the development of specific modules that compose the EPOS Integrated Core Services (ICS), that is to say the main system whose role is to integrate data, data products, software and services from different disciplines organized in “TCS data hubs” (Thematic Core Services – basically discipline-oriented, Europe-wide data providers).
+In such wider framework, the work carried on in the EGI-ENGAGE context supports the development of specific modules that compose the EPOS Integrated Core Services (ICS).
+ICS is the main system whose role is to integrate data, data products, software and services from different disciplines organized in “TCS data hubs” (Thematic Core Services – basically discipline-oriented, Europe-wide data providers).

 Each discipline has its own history, background and technical level of maturity.
 As a consequence, TCS technologies are heterogeneous, which is particularly true for the aspects related to Authentication and Authorization (AAI).
 The purpose of the first use case is therefore to provide an “homogenizing layer” which enable users discovering resources from the ICS system, to access to TCS resources in a transparent way, that is to say using their own (heterogeneous) credentials.
 This entails the implementation of a system to delegate credentials.

 Also, EPOS communities need to access computational resources.
-Some community already has some community processing system, other rely on external e-Infrastructure providers, or HPC centers.
+Some communities already have community processing systems, others relies on external e-Infrastructure providers, or HPC centers.
 In this context, a system which enable external community to access with a unified interface to EGI processing resources (which are representative of any e-Infrastructure resource provider) is needed.
-The purpose of the second use case is therefore to use EGI cloud resources to perform misfit analysis in the context of Seismology.
+The purpose of the second use case is therefore to use EGI cloud resources to perform misfit analysis in the context of Seismology as a pilot of this scenario.

 One of the communities which “natively” uses data processing in a consistent way is the Satellite community.
 Their products are indeed result of processed satellite images.
 Such processing is done in a programmatic way for certain regions, but on-demand processing is run in the case a users want to access to non-processed regions.
 In this context, EGI cloud resources should be exploited in a simple and interoperable way.
-In this context, the third use cases deals with the provision of EGI cloud resources by mean of standardized interfaces, to the satellite community.
+In this context, the third use cases deals with the provision of EGI cloud resources by mean of standardized interfaces, to the satellite community on top of thematic platforms that provide solution for common earth observation data management issues.
 Use case implementation roadmaps

-AAI use case - Daniele
+AAI use case

-In the framework of the AAI use case, the roadmap represents a step by step process where the main goal is to enable credentials delegation over a federation of system using differente AAI mechanisms.
+In the framework of the AAI use case, the roadmap represents a step by step process where the main goal is to enable credentials delegation over a federation of system using different AAI mechanisms.

 Such roadmap includes the following steps:

-Set up of a level-1 pilot, which includes the main (ICS-like) system where software modules imported from the LToS initiative (Unity) are installed and a subset (e.g. one) of available AAI mechanism is accepted.
+Set up of a level-1 pilot, which includes the main (ICS-like) system where software models adopted by the EGI LToS platform (e.g. Unity) are implemented and a subset (e.g. one) of available AAI mechanisms is accepted.

-Inclusion of external resource (TCS-like) within the level-1 pilot, delegation is therefore enabled.
+Inclusion of external resources (TCS-like) within the level-1 pilot, delegation is therefore enabled.
 Transfer of a simple file (e.g. text file) is enabled.

-Set up of a level-2 pilot, where more than one external resource (TCS-like) is included.
-It requires the system to be delegated to access to several resource providers.
+Set up of level-2 pilot, where more than one external resources (TCS-like) is included.
+It requires to implement the credential delegation mechanism to access several resource providers.

 Set up of a level-3 pilot where the Unity system can integrate more than one Authentication and Authorization system (e.g. OpenIdConnect, EGI SSO, possibly X.509 certificates), and users are able to collect files from several resource providers.